JFL0143/rnaxtrix/README.md

-- 👋 Hi, I’m @rnaxtrix.
+- 👋 Hi, I’m Maxtrix.
 (I entered 'maxtrix' when changing username, but it was being used by another user :()
 - 👀 I’m interested in Video games.
 - 🌱 I’m currently learning Java and Front-end.